khoramshahi/worldCup2018_predictions/README.md

 ### What went againts the odds?
 Nothing! most likely events took place.
-Only the low performances of Spain and Portugal (or to put differently, the good performances of Iran and Morocco) reduced their Elo ratings.
-Therefore, the have lower probabilites to progress in the world-cup.
+Only the low performances of Spain and Portugal (or to put differently, the good performances of Iran and Morocco) changed their Elo ratings significantly.
+Therefore, they have lower probabilites to progress in the world-cup.
 Especially for portugal.
-Now, Belgium, Croatia, and Engalnd have better chances for reaching to othe final.
+Now, Belgium, Croatia, and Engalnd have better chances to reach the final.

 ### presence prababilities
 The following tables show the estimated probabilities (in %) for reaching the different stages.